Višegrad, Bosnia and Herzegovina Guide

 Day Trips

-Approximately 1.5-2 hours by car.
-Sarajevo, the capital of Bosnia and Herzegovina, is a city steeped in history and culture.
-Explore the Baščaršija, the old Ottoman bazaar, with its artisan shops, mosques, and traditional restaurants.
-Visit the Latin Bridge, the site of Archduke Franz Ferdinand's assassination, and learn about the city's resilience at the Tunnel of Hope.
-Sarajevo offers a blend of Eastern and Western influences, making it a fascinating and enriching day trip.
+Approximately 2 hours by car Sarajevo, the capital of Bosnia and Herzegovina, is a city rich in history and culture.
+Known as the "Jerusalem of Europe," it boasts a diverse mix of Ottoman, Austro-Hungarian, and modern influences.
+Explore the historic Baščaršija bazaar, visit the Latin Bridge (site of the assassination of Archduke Franz Ferdinand), and learn about the city's resilience at the Tunnel of Hope.

 Travel Time